pfirmstone/jdk-with-authorization/README.md

 - Add PolicyWriter tool from JGDMS, to simplify deployment using principles of least privilege.
 - Add strict RFC3986 RFC6874 and RFC5952 URI support and Remove DNS lookups from CodeSource.
 - Remove DNS lookups from SecureClassLoader, use RFC3986 URI instead.
-- Add ClassLoadPermission to SecureClassLoader, to allow httmpd and jar file signers to control which code can be loaded by policy.
+- Add LoadClassPermission to SecureClassLoader, to allow httmpd and jar file signers to control which code can be loaded by policy.
 - Add ParsePermission for XML and Serialization implementations, remove them from trusted code, to allow authorization decisions to be made on authenticated users instead.
 - Add netmask wild cards to SocketPermission.
 - Follow and review OpenJDK changes.